Fantasy Pool Look: March of the Penguins

 Farm Report: Pittsburgh prospect Luca Caputi finished off the Ontario League season with 64 points in his last 31 regular season games for Niagara, good enough to vault him into fourth in OHL scoring.
 The fourth-round draft pick from the 2007 NHL Entry draft (111th overall) plays left wing.
 The thing about Pittsburgh prospects is most of the good ones are pivots or defensemen and we all know how set the team is up the middle.
 So a skilled power winger like Caputi (he finished with 107 PIMs in 66 contests) could make the jump sooner rather than later.
 Watch him in the next couple of training camps.
 Owning him could be like winning the lottery.

 Fantasy Pool Look will return Friday, March 28.

 Darryl Dobbs’ Fantasy Pool Look is an in-depth presentation of player trends, injuries and much more as it pertains to rotisserie pool leagues.
-Also, get the top 300 roto-player rankings on the first of every month in THN’s Fantasy section.
-Do you have a question about fantasy hockey?
-Send it to the Fantasy Mailbag.
+Get the edge in your league - check out the latest scoop every Monday and Friday.
+Also, get the top 300 roto-player rankings on the 1st of every month in THN’s Fantasy section.